teracyhq/blog/source/_posts/2017-03-22-how-to-develop-angular-2-applications-easily-with-docker-angular-cli-and-angular-boilerplate.markdown

 [How to Develop Angular 2 Applications Easily With Docker and Angular-cli](/2016/09/22/how-to-develop-angular-2-applications-easily-with-docker-and-angular-cli/) which received a lot of
 Angular community feedbacks and questions.

-6 months has passed and we'd like to share more best practices to develop Angular applications with Docker after working on it for a while.
+Six months has passed and we'd like to share more best practices to develop Angular applications with Docker after working on it for a while.

 <!-- more -->